Confirmation and refutation of very luminous galaxies in the early universe: Methods

-Our Bagpipes fits make use of the 2016 updated version of the \cite{bruzual2003} stellar population models.
-Nebular emission lines and continuum are included in the model using results from the Cloudy photoionization code \cite{ferland2017}.
-Dust attenuation is included using a flexible-slope model, which also includes a Drude profile to model the 2175\AA\ dust bump and an additional factor multiplying the attenuation applied to star-forming regions (which we take to include all stellar emission arising from stars younger than 10 Myr and all resulting nebular emission) \cite{salim2018}.
-The details of our Bagpipes model assumptions are identical to those used in \cite{carnall2023, Donnan2023}.
-In particular, we use a constant star-formation history model, shown to produce stellar ages and stellar masses at the lower end of the plausible range for objects of interest.
-We apply a Gaussian prior to the redshift of each object based on our new spectroscopic data, with a standard deviation of 0.15 in each case.
-The median value for our Gaussian prior is set to $z=11.4$ for Maisie's Galaxy and $z=4.9$ for CEERS-93316.
+The Bagpipes \citesupp{carnall2018} fits make use of stellar population synthesis models \citesupp{Bruzual2003} assuming a Kroupa IMF \citesupp{Kroupa2001} with mass range 0.1--100~$M_\odot$, which results in masses and SFRs very similar to those from the Chabrier IMF \citesupp{Chabrier2003} used for the Cigale and Synthesizer fits.
+We consider stellar metallicities in the range $0.01 \leq Z/Z_\odot \leq 3.5$.
+Gas metallicity is set equal to that of the stars.
+Nebular emission lines and continuum are included in the model using results from the Cloudy photoionization code \citesupp{ferland2017}.
+Dust attenuation is included using a flexible-slope model, which also includes a Drude profile to model the 2175~\AA\ dust bump and an additional factor multiplying the attenuation applied to star-forming regions (which we take to include all stellar emission arising from stars younger than 10 Myr and all resulting nebular emission) \citesupp{salim2018}.
+The details of further Bagpipes model assumptions are identical to those used in previous work \citesupp{carnall2023, Donnan2023}.
+In particular, we use a constant SFR model, shown to produce stellar ages and stellar masses at the lower end of the plausible range for objects of interest.
+We apply a Gaussian prior to the redshift of each object based on the new spectroscopic data, with a standard deviation of 0.01 in each case.
+The median value for the Gaussian prior is set to $z=11.42$ for Maisie's Galaxy, $z=11.04$ for CEERS2\_588, and $z=4.91$ for CEERS-93316.
+For the Bagpipes fits, we use only galaxy photometry and spectroscopic redshifts, and do not include additional constraints from the spectra, such as emission line strengths.

-\subsection{Cigale}
+\subsubsection{Cigale}